-Australia's Pentecostal PM rides miraculous wave back into office
+Australian PM heads to church, football after 'miracle' election win

 Labor campaigned on a platform of reducing inequality through tax reform, higher wages, better public infrastructure and faster action on climate change but Shorten, a former union leader, was never seen as a popular leader.

-“You know I really don’t like what [Shorten] stands for, although I like what the Labor Party stands for,” voter Rob Harb told Reuters at Sydney’s Bondi Beach on Sunday.
+“You know I really don’t like what [Shorten] stands for, although I like what the Labor party stands for,” voter Rob Harb told Reuters at Sydney’s Bondi Beach on Sunday.

 Tanya Plibersek, Shorten’s deputy, said she was considering running for the leadership.
-Veteran Labor figure Anthony announced he would run after calling the defeat “devastating”.
+Veteran Labor figure Anthony Albanese announced he would run after calling the defeat “devastating”.

 “What you see is what you get with me, for better or worse,” Albanese told a news conference.
 “I am a bit rough at the edges, but I think that Australians don’t want someone who just utters talking points.”